Skip to content

 Real Talk: ADHD and Taking Responsibility

-The Mesij10 months ago4 weeks ago017 mins
+The Mesij12 months ago2 months ago017 mins

 ADHD isn’t a moral failing.
 But it’s not a free pass either.
 Somewhere along the self-awareness path, we took a wrong turn.
 Instead of learning how to manage ADHD, many of us have started hiding behind it, blaming every missed deadline, flaked plan, or emotional outburst on our neurodivergence like it’s an invisibility cloak for…